5 Potato Mistakes You're Making—and How to Fix Them

-When you're boiling potatoes for sides like Three-Herb Potato Salad or Garlic-Rosemary Smashed Potatoes, it's important to cook the potatoes until they're just tender.
+When you're boiling potatoes for sides like Garlic-Rosemary Smashed Potatoes, it's important to cook the potatoes until they're just tender.
 Undercooked potatoes will be crunchy while overcooked potatoes will fall apart.
 In both cases, the solution is to cut the vegetable into same-size pieces to ensure even cooking.
 The potatoes are done when they are pierced easily with a fork.
 Just be sure to drain them immediately to prevent further cooking.

 There is nothing better than a creamy-on-the-inside, crispy-on-the-outside roasted potato, and achieving this perfect potato doesn't have to be complicated.
 Rather than trying to brown your potatoes under the broiler, which can quickly go south if you look away, try preheating your sheet pan with some oil (Emily Blunt swears by this method).
 When the potatoes hit the hot surface, they'll crisp and brown evenly so you won't have to pick over the pan searching for the crispiest potatoes (I can't be the only one who does this, right?).